 Overview

 SHAKEN specifications state that the Secure Telephone Identity-Policy Administrator (STI-PA) approves Secure Telephone Identity-Certificate Authorities (STI-CAs) using criteria established by the stakeholders, and then distributes the list of “Trusted STI-CAs” to all service providers in the SHAKEN ecosystem.
 The SHAKEN governance model only considers a single country, but nothing in the existing technical specification precludes the authority in one country from deciding to recognize the STI-CAs from another country and instructing the STI-PA to include the STI-CAs in their “Trusted STI-CA” list.
 The merged trusted STI-CA list could then be distributed to all service providers using existing interfaces and procedures.
 Calls authenticated in one country would then successfully verify in the second country.
 ATIS-1000087, Mechanism for Initial Cross-Border Signature-based Handling of Asserted information using toKENs (SHAKEN) [Ref 4], provides a mechanism for sharing “Trusted STI-CA” lists between countries with similar legal and regulatory environments but does not cover the more general case of full International SHAKEN.
-This document specifies the architecture and interfaces that could be used to exchange trusted STI-CA lists between all countries, while still maintaining the SHAKEN trust environment.
+This document proposes an architecture and interfaces that could be used to exchange trusted STI-CA lists between all countries, while still maintaining the SHAKEN trust environment.

 International SHAKEN Architecture